 A delightful ground floor apartment in the conservation area of central Buxton with it's own garden and parking for two cars.

-Tastefully decorated throughout this is the perfect accommodation for couples, small groups of friends or families wishing to enjoy the great outdoors without being removed from the hustle and bustle of a vibrant town centre.
+This tastefully decorated 'pied-á-terre' is the perfect accommodation for couples, small groups of friends or families wishing to enjoy the great outdoors without being removed from the hustle and bustle of a vibrant town centre.

 The designer kitchen has everything you need to prepare breakfast or an evening meal and the sitting room with dining area enjoys lots of natural light from the beautiful sash windows, there is also a woodburning stove to relax in front of after a busy day's sightseeing.